anuanurag2410/online-retail-data-engineering/README.md

 # Using Astro SDK for loading the data to BQ

 # After the first load is done, use SODA to do Data Quality Checks

+# Run command to check if the airflow server shows adress already in use
+sudo lsof -i :5432